-1. When your opponent’s serve return is slow and high over the net
+1. When your opponent’s serve return is slow and high over the net.

 Even if you don’t like to serve and volley you should step inside the baseline and attack your opponent’s weak wing.
 Don’t be passive when facing a weak return!

-In this case you should serve-and-volley.
+In this case, you should serve and volley.
 Hit your first volley to the open court and get your opponent stretching to hit the ball.

-3. When you hit a good drop shot and see your opponent will barely get to the ball
+3. When you hit a good drop shot and see your opponent will barely get to the ball.

-Most of the time the ball will sail high and slow back to you.
+Most of the time, the ball will sail high and slow back to you.
 A drive or high volley will make the job of finishing the point easy for you.

 Do not return to the baseline!
-Rarely your opponent will be able to reply with an aggressive shot back when you attack from the mid court.
+Rarely your opponent will be able to reply with an aggressive shot back if you attack from the mid-court.

 Technically, you should consider the following:

 – If your approach shot is a slice (low), you will get a better chance for a high first volley.
 The problem with the topspin approach shot is that it can bounce high for your opponent to hit down at your feet.

 – There is a good reason why the slice approach is the choice for most experienced players: the low bounce and backspin force the opponent to hit up on the ball and make the passing shot difficult.